niranjantitan76/Fraudulent_Claim_Detection/README.md

 ---

-## **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ### **Contact**

-If you have any questions or suggestions, feel free to open an issue or contact me at [your-email@example.com].
+If you have any questions or suggestions, feel free to open an issue or contact us [@[niranjansingh] and @[nitishnarayanan002]

----

-This **README** provides an overview of the project, including instructions for setup, model training, evaluation, and conclusions.
-Let me know if you need any more additions or modifications!

-## Contact
-Created by [@[niranjansingh] and @[nitishnarayanan002]